636f7374/cherry.cr/readme.md

 * I think if I was using [Rust](https://github.com/sfackler/rust-openssl) then I would n’t have encountered these problems.
   * But this allows me to learn a lot, I hope it can help more people.
 * That's it, Thanks for using, If you encounter any problems, please let me know.
+* After a period of testing, thread safety is now supported.

 ## Features